Márcio (footballer, born February 1981)

-Márcio de Oliveira Barros (born February 7, 1981 in Rio de Janeiro - died April 21, 2012 in São Paulo) was a Brazilian footballer who played for Atlético Sorocaba and Taubaté.
+Márcio de Oliveira Barros (February 7, 1981, in Rio de Janeiro – April 21, 2012, in São Paulo) was a Brazilian footballer who played for Atlético Sorocaba and Taubaté.

 Career

 Marcinho began playing professional football with Botafogo Futebol Clube.
 Marcinho joined Jiangsu Sainty in 2008.
 He helped the club promote to the top flight, but he was released at the end of the season and returned to Brazil.

 On 24 February 2010, Anhui Jiufang, who would play in China League One, confirmed that Márcio had signed a contract with the club.

 Marcio died on April 21, 2012, in São Paulo.